<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 What it does: stakeholder mapping and segmentation, issue and commitment tracking, built-in surveys, mailshots and events, 150+ pre-built reports and Mapolitical political data, with Power BI integration scheduled for autumn 2026.

-Compliance: ISO 27001:2022, Cyber Essentials Plus, NHS DSPT and G-Cloud 14, hosted on Azure UK South, WCAG 2.2 Level A today with Level AA on track for 2026, and Welsh language support under the Welsh Language Standards.
+Compliance: ISO 27001:2022, Cyber Essentials Plus, the NHS Data Security and Protection Toolkit, audited annually, and G-Cloud 14, hosted on Microsoft Azure with UK South as the default region and EEA and other regions available on request, annual penetration testing by a CREST-approved organisation, WCAG 2.2 Level A today with Level AA on track for 2026, and English and Welsh supported as standard, with further European languages on request.

-Pricing: £9,495 base per year plus £500 per additional user, with no record caps and no per-user feature gates within the SRM.
-Four-week implementation and a dedicated UK-based Client Success Manager.
+Pricing: from £9,495 a year plus £500 per additional user, with no record caps and no per-user feature gates within the SRM.
+Implementation takes four to six weeks, with a dedicated UK-based Client Success Manager.
 The Engage-360 public portal is a separately-priced module.

 Best for: NHS trusts, local authorities, infrastructure and utilities programmes, and regulated organisations that need a full SRM platform with a complete UK compliance stack.